BreizhZut/GetAndCleanData_Assignment_UCR_HAR/CodeBook.md

 fsel <- as.factor((fulldata$subject-1)*maxAct+fulldata$activity)
 ```

-### Use the factor to compute the means for each variables
+### Using the factor to compute the means for each variables

-<p>We start a data.frame with columns subject and activity.
-We tapply the function unique using our factor</p>
+We start a `data.frame` with columns subject and activity.
+We tapply the function unique using our factor

 ```{r}
 ## Create the data.frame with the subject and activity columns